Master Class Info

 5. Know the piece well enough that you can start at any point and not just the beginning.
 If you have the piece memorized, also be able to read the music directly from the score from any point.

 6. It is a good idea to do a little research to see if the piece you're playing has been recorded or transcribed by the master class instructor.
-It isn't necessary to only pick a piece that they have worked with but if you do it is best to play their transcription or edition out of respect.
+It so, it is always best to play their transcription or edition out of respect.

 Here is a master class video that we presented a few years back so you can get an idea of the format.